HarryStevens/swiftmap/README.md

 The <i>data</i> must be specified as a TopoJSON object.
 If no <i>data</i> is passed, returns the geospatial data associated with the layer.

 <i>key</i><br />
 Each datum will be assigned a key value based on the value returned by an optional <i>key</i> function.
-This key will be used to match each datum of geospatial data to a corresponding datum of tabular data.
+This key will be used to match each datum of geospatial data to a corresponding datum of tabular data when a scheme is passed to the layer via [<i>map</i>.drawScheme()](#drawScheme).
 If no <i>key</i> is specified, each datum will be assigned a key according to its index.

 <i>layer</i><br />
 If a <i>layer</i> is passed, the geospatial data will be associated with with the name of the layer, which must be specified as a string.
 In the <i>layer</i> string, space characters will be converted to hyphens so that DOM elements produced by the layer's geospatial data can be referenced with CSS selectors.